ghoshsagnik/sentiment-analysis-google-play/INSTRUCTIONS.md

 # Requirements

-### 1. Create an Ngrok account and using Authentication key
+### 1. Creating an Ngrok account and using Authentication key
 - **SignUp on https://ngrok.com/**
 - **This will give an authentication key**
 - **Paste the Authentication Key in Backend Flask App/Google_play_sentiment_analysis.ipynb**